🎯 DoQuizzes.com — 5,000+ trivia questions across every topic. Totally free. Play Free →

 1-Minute German (Deutsch) Typing Test

-Why is my German WPM lower than my English WPM?
+Why is my German WPM lower than English even though I'm typing at the same pace?